 An active basic science researcher, Dr. Preciado runs an otitis media translational laboratory funded through numerous intramural and extramural awards including R01, U01 and R21 grants from the NIH.
 Finally, he has served on numerous national committees including the American Society of Pediatric Otolaryngology Board of Directors and the Executive Committee for the Section of Otolaryngology of the American Academy of Pediatrics.

-Anthony Sandler, M.D., is the Senior Vice President & Surgeon-in-Chief of the Joseph E. Robert Jr. Center for Surgical Care at Children’s National Health System in Washington D.C.
+Anthony Sandler, M.D., is the Senior Vice President & Surgeon-in-Chief of the Joseph E. Robert Jr. Center for Surgical Care at Children’s National Hospital in Washington D.C.
 He is the Diane and Norman Bernstein Chair in Pediatric Surgery and is a Professor of Surgery and Pediatrics at George Washington University.
 He is also principal investigator in the Immunology Initiative of the Sheikh Zayed Institute for Pediatric Surgical Innovation.

 Dr. Sandler's research interests include tumor immunology and tumor vaccine therapy, as well as the application of novel devices and technologies in surgical practice.
 Dr. Sandler is internationally known for his work on childhood solid tumors and operative repair of certain congenital anomalies.
 He has served on multiple committees for the American Association of Pediatric Surgery and has also served on several committees of the Children’s Oncology Group.